MonliH/CobaltLang/documentation.md

 30
 7
 ~~~
 Notice how you need a semicolon at the end of each line.
-You can display strings, numbers, expressions, and variables.
+You can display strings, numbers, expressions, and variables``(for now)``.